 top of page

-There are four choirs that regularly contribute to worship at St. Peter's Cathedral:
+Four choirs regularly contribute to worship at St. Peter's Cathedral:

 The Cathedral Choir is an auditioned adult choir of 28 singers who sing most Sunday mornings of the year, Holy Week and Advent & Christmas special services, all Diocesan services, and Choral Evensong on the 4th Sunday of the month.